Venuram/Udacity-coursework/Disaster Recovery Project/Readme.md

    Notebooks ETL Pipeline Prep.ipynb - jupyter notebook for data exploration and cleaning ML Pipeline Preparation - jupyter notebook for model selection and evaluation

-As far as the imbalanced dataset concerns, I would like to point out the drawbacks when a model is trained with imbalanced dataset.
+<B>As far as the imbalanced dataset concerns, I would like to point out the drawbacks when a model is trained with imbalanced dataset. </b>

 1. First of all, your model might perform efficiently as expected even when it is fed with an imbalanced dataset.